mineek/sunst0rm/README.md

 This is only tested on iPhone 6s (n71map) ( no support for legacy devices )

+Usage:
-Usage: ./sunst0rm.sh IPSW BOARDCONFIG
+  - retoring: ./sunst0rm.sh restore BOARDCONFIG IPSW

-booting: ./sunst0rm.sh boot
+  - booting: ./sunst0rm.sh boot